CirroBuild/FrostiDocs/docs/concept/sql-extensions.md

 HAVING sum(e) > 100;
 ```

-In QuestDB's dialect, `select * from` optionality and featherweight sub-queries
+In QuestDB's dialect, featherweight sub-queries come to the rescue to create a
-come to the rescue to create a smaller, more readable query, without unnecessary
+smaller, more readable query, without unnecessary repetitive aggregations.
-repetitive aggregations. `HAVING` functionality can be obtained implicitly as
+`HAVING` functionality can be obtained implicitly as follows:
-follows:

 ```questdb-sql
 (SELECT a, b, c, d, sum(e) s FROM tab) WHERE s > 100;